Test of Mathematics for University Admission

-The Test of Mathematics for University Admission is a paper-based test sometimes used in the United Kingdom that assesses the mathematical thinking and reasoning skills needed for undergraduate mathematics courses or courses featuring mathematics.
-A number of universities in the United Kingdom accept the test as an optional part of their application process for mathematics-based courses.
+The Test of Mathematics for University Admission (TMUA) is a test used by universities in the United Kingdom to assess the mathematical thinking and reasoning skills of students applying for undergraduate mathematics courses or courses featuring mathematics like Computer science or Economics.
+It is usually sat by students in the UK; however, students applying from other countries will need to do so as well if their university requires it.
+A number of universities across the world accept the test as an optional part of their application process for mathematics-based courses.
+The TMUA exams from 2017 were paper-based; however, since 2024 it has transitioned to being administered through a computer, where applicants may use a Whiteboard notebook to write their working out.

 History

 The test was developed by Cambridge Assessment Admissions Testing and launched in 2016.
 It was designed to assess the key skills that students need to succeed on demanding university-level mathematics courses, and assist university mathematics tutors in making admissions decisions.